huggingface/diarizers/README.md

 It provides scripts to:

 - Convert Speaker Diarization datasets into Hugging Face datasets compatible with `diarizers`.
-- Train/fine-tune speaker diarization models using the Hugging Face `Trainer`.
+- Train/fine-tune and evaluate speaker diarization models using the Hugging Face `Trainer`.
-- Evaluate speaker diarization models.
 -  Convert the fine-tuned models into a format compatible with `pyannote`.

-** Note:

-dd
-**
+> [!IMPORTANT]
+> The library can only be used to fine-tune the [segmentation model](https://huggingface.co/pyannote/segmentation-3.0) used in the `pyannote` [speaker diarization pipeline](https://huggingface.co/pyannote/speaker-diarization-3.1) here.
+> Future work will aim to help optimise the full pipeline hyperparameters.

 ## Datasets: